History, tourist information, and nearby accommodation

 Follow signs or Forge Mill Needle Museum off the A441 and A4023.
 Coming from the M42 take Junction 2 (Hopwood Services) and then the A441.From either north or south take the turning onto Millrace Road, signposted to Riverside and Abbeydale.
 Take the second turn on the left onto Needle Mill Lane.

-There is a parking area for Forge Mill Needle Museum and the abbey site is immediately beside the Museum to the north.
+There is a parking area for the Forge Mill Needle Museum and the abbey site is immediately beside the Museum to the north.
 There are also public footpaths through the Bordesley Abbey grounds from the Arrow Valley Country Park to the east.

 About Bordesley Abbey